Subshifts with sparse traces: Paths and path covers

-\begin{proof} Let $p : \Z \to \Z^2$ be an ascending path whose range is contained in the support of $x$.
-Shift $x$ so that $p$ goes through the origin, and is thus an element of $\Path^2$.
-Take a path $q$ in the orbit closure of $p$ in $\Path^2$, and let $y \in X$ be the corresponding configuration.
-Then $y$ contains the same patterns as $x$.
-It follows that $x$ is a highway: every finite pattern in $x$ is traced by a subpath of $q$ (up to translation), and thus the support of $x$ is the range of a path in the orbit closure of $q$. \end{proof}
+Since $q$ is uniformly recurrent, $y$ is a highway.
+By almost minimality $y$ contains the same patterns as $x$.
+It follows that also $x$ must be a highway: every finite pattern in $x$ is traced by a subpath of $q$ (up to translation), and thus the support of $x$ is the range of a colored path in the orbit closure of $q$. \end{proof}

-Note that the path $p$ need not be uniformly recurrent -- it is always possible to parametrize the range of a uniformly recurrent path in a non-recurrent way.
-The lemma states that there is always automatically also a uniformly recurrent parametrization.
+Note that the paths $p, p'$ need not be uniformly recurrent.
+It is always possible to parametrize the range of a uniformly recurrent path in a non-recurrent way, for example for a uniformly recurrent injective $p \in \Path^2$ consider $q(n) = p(n - 1)$ for $n \geq 1$, $q(n) = p(n)$ otherwise.
+The lemma states that there is always automatically also a uniformly recurrent parametrization (for $q$, one such parametrization is $p$).